jeraman/insertions/IGK-research/sundtek/playing-on-computer.md

 # Playing Sundtek on computer

-This textfile documents how to play HD TV on my OS X computer using the Sundtek device.
+This file documents how to play the TV on my OS X computer using the Sundtek device.

 ## Pluging the Hardware In
 In short: